FadiSYounis/Thesis/README.md

 ### Hey, How do I view your thesis?
 Click on [`grad-thesis.pdf` up there ^ or here](grad-thesis.pdf).
 Github should do the rest.

-### Did you built this template yourself, or did you borrow it?
+### Which template did you use?
-I did not built the template myself, I borrowed it.
-It was retrived from here (https://github.com/deedy/Deedy-Resume)
+The Ryerson University Grad Student Template.
+It was retrived from here (https://phymbie.physics.ryerson.ca/howto/)

+### How long did it take you to research, build and write your thesis?
+June 2017 - April 5th 2018

 ---